-- 0.6% was made up of residues supplied by sawmills and wood industries. - 49.6% was made up of hardwood and pine chips and roundwood from mixed oak-pine forests.
+- 36% was made up of residues supplied by sawmills and wood industries. - 17% was made up of hardwood and pine chips and roundwood from mixed oak-pine forests.
 These forests are managed for the production of pine sawtimber at low-intensities and contain a mixture of hardwood and pine trees.
 These forests are either planted in pine or naturally seeded from adjacent stands or seed trees, and little to no fertilizers or herbicides are applied to them throughout their life cycle.
-This establishes an overstory of straight, large-diameter pine trees with an understory of crooked, small-diameter hardwood trees that cannot be made into solid wood products. - 49.3% was made up of hardwood and pine chips and roundwood from southern yellow pine forests.
+This establishes an overstory of straight, large-diameter pine trees with an understory of crooked, small-diameter hardwood trees that cannot be made into solid wood products.

+- 43% was made up of hardwood and pine chips and roundwood from southern yellow pine forests.
 These are forests that were planted in pine and either managed moderately with minimal effort to prevent hardwood trees from growing in the understory, or more intensively to suppress significant understory growth, thereby increasing the forest's growth rate and yield.
 These forests are generally thinned 1-2 times throughout their growth cycle, meaning that certain trees are removed to reduce density in the forest and create additional room for the remaining trees to grow to sawtimber size and quality.
-These thinned trees are sold to low-grade consumers like Enviva. - 0.3% was made up of hardwood and pine chips and roundwood from upland hardwood forests.
-These are low-intensity managed hardwood forests that are naturally seeded with an overstory of large-diameter oak, poplar, and hickory hardwood trees and a significant understory of small-diameter maple, oak, and sweetgum hardwood trees. - 0.3% was made up of hardwood and pine chips and roundwood from bottomland hardwood forests.
-These are very low-intensity managed hardwood forests that are located in lowland areas and floodplains along rivers or other water bodies and which have soils that are saturated or flooded for at least part of the year.
-These forests contain overstories of large-diameter oak, gum, and cypress trees that originate from seedlings and sprouts arising out of stumps from previously harvested trees and a significant understory of small-diameter hardwood trees.
-When the landowner decides to harvest, the forest is clearcut and the stems of the large-diameter hardwood trees are sold to hardwood sawmills or furniture manufacturers, while the small diameter understory hardwood trees and tops and branches of sawtimber trees are sent to lower grade consumers like Enviva. - 0% was made up of wood from landscaping and urban tree management activities.
+These thinned trees are sold to low-grade consumers like Enviva. - 3% was made up of hardwood and pine chips and roundwood from upland hardwood forests.
+These are low-intensity managed hardwood forests that are naturally seeded with an overstory of large-diameter oak, poplar, and hickory hardwood trees and a significant understory of small-diameter maple, oak, and sweetgum hardwood trees. - 1% was made up of hardwood and pine roundwood from bottomland hardwood forests.
+These are hardwood forests in lowland areas and floodplains containing mostly large-diameter oak, gum, and cypress sawtimber trees with smaller, crooked hardwood trees growing underneath.
+When the forest is harvested, the stems of sawtimber trees are sold to sawmills that make higher-grade solid wood products like furniture.
+The tops and branches of sawtimber trees and the crooked hardwood trees from below cannot be made into solid wood products, but need to be removed from the site so the next generation of the forest can begin growing.
+These harvest byproducts are sold to consumer of lower-grade wood like Enviva.

-Enviva's Commitment to Responsible Wood Sourcing
+Enviva's Commitment to Responsible Fiber Sourcing

-Track & Trace
+Track & Trace®

 Enviva has implemented management systems to ensure that the wood used to make wood pellets meets our strict sustainability requirements.
 Specifically, Enviva maintains a robust tracking and monitoring program to ensure that all our suppliers deliver wood that is sourced according to our expectations.
-First, Enviva uses our SFI Fiber Sourcing verifiable monitoring program as a basis for monitoring tract harvests.
-In addition, we maintain a third-party audited Track & Trace database which includes information at the tract level, including data on the forest type, age, GPS coordinates, acreage, and the percent of volume from that tract being sold to Enviva.
-Before agreeing to accept material from a certain tract, Enviva's Wood Procurement Foresters must obtain this tract-level data and enter it into our database, which generates a unique tract ID.
-Then, upon delivery to the Sampson mill, each load is linked to that tract's ID number.
+First, Enviva uses our SFI® Fiber Sourcing verifiable monitoring program as a basis for monitoring tract harvests.
+Enviva implemented a third-party audited Track & Trace® database which includes information at the tract level, including data on the forest type, age, GPS coordinates, acreage, and the percent of volume from that tract being sold to Enviva.
+Before agreeing to accept material from a certain tract, Enviva's Wood Procurement foresters must obtain this tract-level data and enter it into our database, which generates a unique tract ID.
+Then, upon delivery to the Cottondale mill, each load is linked to that tract's ID number.
 As a result, Enviva knows the tract-level attributes for all the primary wood entering the mill.